-Dr Audrey Wang is the project officer of the VietSpeech study at Charles Sturt University and is responsible for quantitative data collection and analyses.
+Dr Audrey Wang is the project officer of the Vietspeech study at Charles Sturt university and responsible for quantitative data collection analyses

 With a background in educational psychology, her research focuses on children’s academic and social emotional development and the associated factors.

-Dr Van Tran is a PhD candidate in this ARC-funded project on Vietnamese language maintenance and Vietnamese-English competence.
+Dr Van Tran is a post-doctoral scholar and was a PhD candidate in the VietSpeech project.
 She is also a linguist and a NAATI-accredited translator.
-She has been teaching English language and linguistics and translation at University of Wollongong and Western Sydney University.
-Her research has been focussing on discourse analysis, Systemic Functional Linguistics (SFL) and recently home language maintenance and children’s speech acquisition.
+She has been teaching English Language and Linguistics at University of Wollongong and Translation and Interpreting at Western Sydney University.
+Her research has been focussing on discourse analysis, Systemic Functional Linguistics (SFL) and home language maintenance and children’s speech and language acquisition.

-Kate Margetson is a project officer for the VietSpeech research team at Charles Sturt University.
+Kate Margetson is a project officer for the VietSpeech research team and a PhD candidate at Charles Sturt University.
 She has worked as a speech pathologist supporting children and families in south west Sydney for almost 10 years.
 She has also been a volunteer speech pathology trainer in Vietnam for a year with Trinh Foundation and Kianh Foundation.